bgx160/pong-ts/README.md

 # Pong Game

 This game simulates the classic arcade pong game where two paddles are used to hit a ball back and forth.
 The objective is to score by getting the ball past the opponent's paddle.
+[Play here.](https://bgx160.github.io/pong-ts/)
 ## Technologies Used

 - **HTML**